supload/technical-whitepaper/technical-whitepaper.md

 ## 5.0 Token Utility
 The safety mechanism in Pulse blockchains is chain halting if bad actors are found on the network.
 The easiest way to handle a bad miner, is not to try to convince the miner to act nicely, but for everyone to drop out of the chain all together.
-If miners are earning fees for processing Suploads data, from the cost of inclusion of uploads into the chain.

 ### 5.1 Token Bonding
-At this point, the primary purpose of the SUP token is the reward to miners to compute the state of the site.
-If our tokens primary value is this, chain halting is discouraged.
-If the chain halts, the value of the chain declines, creating significant economic incentive for continued operation.
+The primary purpose of the SUP token is the reward to miners to compute the current state of the site.
+If our tokens primary value is derived from this reward, miners are financially incentive to not attack the chain.
+If the chain halts, the value of the chain declines, effecting the economic price of the SUP token.
+Creating significant economic incentive for continued operation.

+This makes the SUP token far more effective in protecting the Supload chain than any other currency.
+Bonding the chain with Ethereum of Bitcoin, bad actors will have no effect on the economic price of either of those coins.

 ## 6.0 Acknowledgements